 It’s open from 9 am until 11 pm on the 46th floor of the Shibuya Sky Building.
 Entry is via level 14 and tickets cost Y2000 when purchased at the venue or they can be purchased slightly cheaper online.

 Pancakes became popular in Tokyo a few years ago and Japan has created a unique twist on them with the jiggly pancake.
 These fluffy souffle-like versions are light and airy, they are usually sweet and served with fruit, chocolate sauce and cream but savoury options are available to.

 The best ones we found are at a restaurant called The Happy Pancake in Omotesando.
 Watch out for the sign as it’s located downstairs below street level making it a bit more difficult to spot.
 We choose to arrive at opening time to fuel us for a day of exploring in Shibuya and they have a sign-up sheet on a stand to write your name.
-When they open they call people in order down the narrow stairs and to their seat, there is no waiting space inside and it’s very popular so they have a ‘one table out – one table in’ policy from there.
+When they open they call people in order down the narrow stairs and to their seats, there is no waiting space inside and it’s very popular so they have a ‘one table out – one table in’ policy from there.